smarvar/Convolutional_Autoencoder/README.md

-#Noise reduction using a convolutional autoencoder
-This repository contains a neural network based on a convolutional autoencoder that allows to eliminate noise in computed tomography images.
+#This repository contains a neural network based on a convolutional autoencoder that allows to eliminate noise in computed tomography images.